hms-dbmi/PIC-SURE-Frontend/README.md

 The PIC-SURE Frontend is designed to provide an intuitive, easy-to-use interface for researchers, enabling them to explore and analyze large-scale biomedical datasets without requiring extensive programming knowledge.

-If you are interested in running your own PIC-SURE Platform please checkout our [All-In-One Project](https://github.com/hms-dbmi/pic-sure-all-in-one)
+If you are interested in running your own PIC-SURE Platform please check out our [All-In-One Project](https://github.com/hms-dbmi/pic-sure-all-in-one).

-If you are looking for some guidance using PIC-SURE, checkout our [User Guide](https://pic-sure.gitbook.io/pic-sure)
+If you are looking for some guidance using PIC-SURE, checkout our [User Guide](https://pic-sure.gitbook.io/pic-sure).

 ## Contributing & Developing